Essential Australia itinerary

 Day 2: Melbourne, 3 nights

 All ﬂights with Qantas/Emirates to Melbourne travel via Dubai.
-After clearing customs and collecting our luggage we board our waiting coach and transfer to the four star Parkview Hotel, located between Albert and Fawkner Parks, just a tram ride away from Melbourne’s CBD.
+After clearing customs and collecting our luggage we board our waiting coach and transfer to either the four-star Clarion Suites or the four-star View Hotel Melbourne.

 In-ﬂight meals and drinks included